davidlattimore/wild/README.md

 ```

 ### Nix
-> [!IMPORTANT]
-> Wild with Nix currently relies on rust-overlay because 1.87 is still on nixpkgs staging.
-> This requirement shall be removed once 1.87 is on nixpkgs unstable.

 Wild include a flake, a derivation for building Wild, and a stdenv adapter
 in-tree.
 If the overlay is applied these are provided for you.
 Just add it to